 His Holiness the Dalai Lama consecrated the colossal 128 foot hammered copper statue of the Buddha, which he had earlier named Tathagata Tsal, at Ravangla.
-The statue of the Buddha marks the occasion of the 2550th birth anniversary of Gautama Buddha.
-There’s huge gate with murals depicting Jataka tales – on the previous lives of Gautam Buddha.
+The statue of the Buddha marks the occasion of the 2,550th birth anniversary of Gautama Buddha.
+There is a huge gate with relief depicting Jataka tales — on the previous lives of Gautam Buddha.

 The temple closes for public by 5:30 p.m.
 We just managed to get in as last visitors of the day.
 The main temple is below the huge statue of Lord Buddha.
 It has a huge hall and the walls have images of Lord Buddha and on his life.
 There’s a museum too but we couldn’t see it as it’s getting closed.

 There are a large number of steps to come down to the park and walk up a large number of steps to get to the temple.